A photo of cracked walnuts

 On Terminology

-Machine learning emerged from ideas from many different academic traditions and terminology is not always used consistently.
+Machine learning emerged from ideas from many different academic traditions, and terminology is not always used consistently.
 Different authors will refer to the same concepts with different words or even use the same word for different concepts.
 This becomes especially common and confusing when crossing academic disciplines or domains.
 Above and in later chapters of the book, we introduced concepts explicitly with common and internally consistent terms, pointing out potential pitfalls, such as the meaning of “parameter” and “hyperparameter.”
 We generally try to use consistent terms and resolve ambiguity where terms may have multiple meanings, such as using “machine-learned model” or “software-architecture model” for distinct meanings of “model” and “prediction accuracy” or “inference latency” for distinct meanings of “performance,” even if this sometimes means using longer or slightly unusual terms.

 Summary